wmcics30/cs30-major-project-4pics/proposal.md

 ## Needs to have List

 - four picture system -> put up the four pictures in a 2x2 grid ✓
-- number of letter blanks for level word
+- number of letter blanks for level word ✓
+    - appear under grid ✓
 - when press key, letter into blank
 - when press backspace letter deletes
 - when press try word/enter key or when blanks full, check if word is correct